Masteroppgave-ottr/OTTR-updates/README.md

 # Efficient update of OTTR-constructed triplestores
 By Preben Zahl and Magnus Wiik Eckhoff

+Reasonable Ontology Templates (OTTR) is a language designed to improve the efficiency and quality of building, using, and maintaining knowledge bases.
+OTTR introduces templates to create patterns of RDF triples.
+Templates are instantiated by template instances, which can be expanded to an RDF graph, and then stored in a triplestore.
+It is desirable to use the template instances to dictate the content of the triplestore.
+Currently, OTTR has no way of updating the triplestore when a change to the template instances occurs, besides rebuilding all triples.
+In this thesis, we have created several algorithms to more efficiently update the triplestore based on changes to template instances.
+Our algorithms aim to update only the parts affected by the change.
+First, we created a simple solution with excellent performance, but strict assumptions about input data.
+Then, we created other solutions that remove one or several assumptions.
+All solutions significantly outperform OTTR‘s current solution in a typical use case.
+We investigate the performance of the different solutions and compare them to each other.

+This repo contains the implementation of the algorithms described in the masters thesis **Efficient update of OTTR-constructed triplestores**.

 ### Requirements:
 * Lutra (https://gitlab.com/ottr/lutra/lutra)
 * Apache Jena Fuseki (https://jena.apache.org/download/)